SpanishWaterDog/ipc-mocha-reporter/README.md

 ## Events

 Event names are the same as [mocha event names](https://mochajs.org/api/runner.js.html).

+If [sendAllData](#sendAllData) parameter is set to false the following data will be sent:
 | Event constant name | Event name | Data type |
 | ------------- |:-------------:| -----:|
 | EVENT_RUN_BEGIN | start | `{}` |